CEODemitri/HTML-Portfolio/README.md

 # All About Structure 🤓🔰
-` <div>Welcome to my Legendary HTML Site.
-Plain Jain as I can be</div> `
+` <h1>Welcome to my Legendary HTML Site.
+Plain Jain as I can be.</h1> `

 ## Slowly Updating.
 One of my favorite/first sites I Have built.
-Alt, nur very much alive.
+Alt, but very much alive.
 Very little CSS ( I am an artist first so that was extremely tough to ignore ).
-Build a cool HTML only site.

 ### Goal
 1. can the style attribute be used without breaking no CSS rules?